dullroar/ten-steps-to-linux-survival/Step02.md

 Notice the newly created file is zero bytes long.

-Interestingly enough, we can also use `touch` just to update the "last modified date" of an existing file, as you can see in time change in the following listing after running `touch`\drfnd{touch}{change modified date or create file} on the same file again:
+Interestingly enough, we can also use `touch` just to update the "last modified date" of an existing file, as you can see in time change in the following listing after running `touch` on the same file again:
+\drfnd{touch}{change modified date or create file}

 \drcap{A second \texttt{touch}}
 ```bash